 Zero.
 Countdown to the Future: Zero.
 Countdown to the Future, which was held with the contribution of Akbank Art on 2 September 2015 – 10 January 2016, was launched online on 21 February.
 The exhibition tackles ZERO, one of the most important avant‑garde movements of the middle of the century, which was born in the atmosphere of the aftermath of World War II and presents art enthusiasts a comprehensive content within a thematic framework.

 The exhibition catalogue, which includes texts written by the leading Zero artists Otto Piene, Heinz Mack, Günther Uecker, Yves Klein, Piero Manzoni, and conversations with the founders of the ZERO movement Mack, Piene and Uecker, has also been made available as part of the online exhibition.

 Programs for Children

-SSM Online Learning Programs designed for children in different age groups continued in the mid‑term and summer holidays.
-In addition to workshops organized in parallel to online exhibitions, various workshops on different subjects such as different art movements, philosophy, digital game design, cartoon making, painting and coding were held.
+SSM Online Learning Programs designed for children in different age groups continued both in the museum and online during the mid‑term, winter and summer breaks.
+In addition to workshops organized in parallel to exhibitions, various workshops and guided tours were organized for school groups covering subjects such as art movements, painting, science, nature and abstract art.